tokenika/tokenika.github.io/reviews/index.md

 #### [While Iota is specialized for machine-to-machine use, Byteball is specialized for human-to-human applications](byteball/index.md)

-Byteball is a decentralized system where you can store unique types of data – including everything from currencies to property titles to debt.
-The system, like other [blockchain technology](https://bitcoinexchangeguide.com/blockchain-distributed-ledger-technology/), allows you to store data in a tamper-proof way.
+Byteball is a decentralized system where you can store unique types of data, including everything from currencies to property titles to debt.
+The system, like other blockchain technology, allows you to store data in a tamper-proof way.

 ---